odebroqueville/contextSearch/README.md

 ## Code made by others used in this extension

 <ul>
-<li>exif.js v2.3.0 originally by Jacob Seidelin and modified by Bart van der Wal which can be found on Github: https://github.com/exif-js/exif-js</li>
+<li>exif.js v2.3.0 originally by Jacob Seidelin and modified by Bart van der Wal which can be found on Github: https://github.com/exif-js/exif-js/blob/v2.3.0/exif.js</li>
-<li>Rgraph v5.01 by Richard Heyes, which can be found here: https://www.rgraph.net/</li>
+<li>2 libraries from RGraph v5.20 by Richard Heyes: Rgraph.svg.common.core.js which may be found here: https://www.rgraph.net/libraries/src/RGraph.svg.common.core.js and RGraph.svg.line.js which may be found here: https://www.rgraph.net/libraries/src/RGraph.svg.line.js</li>
 <li>SortableJS v1.10.1 minified with many contributors, which can be found on GitHub here: https://github.com/SortableJS/Sortable/blob/1.10.1/Sortable.min.js and the source code here: https://github.com/SortableJS/Sortable/releases</li>
 </ul>